 I built my cabinet carcasses using full sheets of ¾” Birch PureBond Plywood because they are more cost efficient and the carcasses wouldn’t really be showing.

-So, enough jibber jabber.
-Let’s get to building these cabinets.
-I’ve got a video for you here, but there’s a lot of info to cover here, so you’ll find some extra helpful tips I didn’t have time to mention in the video below in the tutorial.
+So, let’s get to building these cabinets.
+I’ve got a video for you here, but there’s a lot of info to cover, so you’ll find some extra helpful tips I didn’t have time to mention in the video below in this post.

 What you will need to build your own DIY Kitchen Cabinets: